1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 Products are synchronized between Woocommerce and DK by product ID (SKU).
 Information about the product is entered into the site, but the quantity and whether an item is in stock, is determined on DK's side.
 (See [issue #1](https://github.com/1984hosting/woocoo/issues/1).)

+### Pricing

+* Only one price field is supported per product, at least in the first version.
+Back-end systems such as DK may support multiple prices, for discounts or special deals but only the main price is used.

 ### Cart behavior

 * Product quantity can be cached for a configurable amount of minutes, to reduce hits to back-end system (DK).
 The default cache is 0 minutes, which means it's disabled.
 Product quantity is still always checked when a) a user views a product and b) when the user adds that item to the cart.
 In listings from then on, cache is used.